-Brother's Brother Internet Print (BIP) software, for Windows 95/98/Me/NT4.0, allows a PC user at one location, to send a print job to a Brother Printer at a remote location via the Internet.
+Brother's Brother Internet Print (BIP) software, for Windows® 95/98/ Me and Windows NT®4.0, allows a PC user at one location to send a print job to a Brother Printer at a remote location via the Internet.
 For example, a user on a PC in New York could print a document directly from his Microsoft Excel application program to a printer in Paris.

-Windows 2000/XP users can also use this BIP software, but are recommended to use the IPP protocol support that is part of the Windows 2000/XP operating systems.
-Skip to the "Windows 2000 IPP Printing" section of this document.
+Windows® 2000/XP users can also use this BIP software, but are recommended to use the IPP protocol support that is part of the Windows® 2000/XP operating systems.
+Skip to the "Windows® 2000 IPP Printing" section of this document.

-- 1. The default IP address of Brother print servers is 192.0.0.192.
-To change it, use the printer control panel, the BRAdmin application, or let your DHCP server allocate an IP address to the printer. - 2.
-Refer to chapter 12 of this user guide to learn how to configure the IP address on your printer. - 3.
-The default password for Brother print servers is "access". - 4.
-Windows 2000/XP users can print using TCP/IP using the standard Network Printing software and IPP protocol software built into any Windows 2000/XP installation. - 5.
-Windows 95/98/Me users can send print jobs using the IPP protocol via Windows2000 computer providing that the Microsoft Internet Print Services software is installed on the client PC, IIS is installed and running on the server and that the client PC is using version 4 or later of Microsoft Internet Explorer.
+- 1 The Automatic Private IP Addressing (APIPA) protocol automatically assigns an IP address from the range: 169.254.1.0 to 169.254.254.255.
+If the APIPA protocol is disabled, the default IP address of a Brother print server is 192.0.0.192.
+To change it, use the printer control panel (if applicable), the BRAdmin Professional, Web BRAdmin software or let your DHCP server allocate an IP address to the printer. - 2 Refer to chapter 10 of this User's Guide to learn how to configure the IP address on your printer. - 3 The default password for Brother print servers is access. - 4 Windows® 2000/XP users can print using TCP/IP using the standard Network Printing software and IPP protocol software built into any Windows® 2000/XP installation.

+Windows® 95/98/Me users can send print jobs using the IPP protocol via Windows® 2000 computer, provided that the Microsoft Internet Print Services software is installed on the client PC, Internet Information Server (IIS) is installed and running on the server and that the client PC is using version 4 or later of Microsoft Internet Explorer.